timescale/docs/migrate/index.md

 1. Live migration
 2. Dual-write and backfill

-Live migration is Timescale's packaging of Postgres' logical replication functionality, which leverages the excellent [pgcopydb] project from the Postgres community.
-Live migration is an end-to-end solution which copies the database schema and data, and then replicates changes in real-time from one database to the other.

-Dual-write and backfill is a method to write from your application to two databases at once, and gives tooling and guidance to move your existing data from the one database to the other.
-It is specifically catered for, and relies on, your data being predominantly append-only time-series data.
-As such, it comes with some caveats and prerequisites which live migration does not (dual-write and backfill does not support executing `UPDATE` or `DELETE` statements on your data).
-Additionally, it requires you to make changes to the ingest pipeline of your application.

-We recommend using live migration if modifying your application logic to perform dual writes is a significant effort on your end, or if you are using `UPDATE` and `DELETE` statements on your uncompressed time-series data (live migration does not support replicating `INSERT`/`UPDATE`/`DELETE` statements on compressed data).
-If your application is writing more than 20'000 rows per second, you should use dual-write and backfill instead.

 We recommend using dual-write and backfill if modifying your ingest pipeline is not an issue, and if you want to evaluate your existing solution side-by-side